trinker/textclean/README.md

 -   Submit contributions as a pull request.
 Clearly state what the changes are and try to keep the number of changes per pull request as low as possible.
--   If you make big changes, add your name to the 'Author' field.
+-   If you make big changes, add your name to the ‘Author’ field.

 Demonstration
 =============